History staff at The University of Manchester are listed here with their post titles and contact details.

 - Dr James Connolly - Simon Fellow / Lecturer in Modern European History

-- Dr Ana Carden - Coyne - Senior Lecturer in the Cultural History of Modern War
+- Professor Ana Carden - Coyne - Professor in the Cultural History of Modern War

 - Dr Georg Christ - Senior Lecturer in Medieval and Early Modern History